erroronline1/caro/readme.md

 #### Rejected requirements
 > Translation of ERP order-dump is not satisfiable given the current provided data
 * Current structure of order dump mostly identified (ERP OptaData eva 3/viva)
-* [unidentifiable null] [ERPorderRecordNumber int, orderDate Y-m-d H:i:s.0] [ERPvendorCode int, ERPstorageUnit int] [ERParticleNumber int, ERPitemDescription string] [deliveryDate Y-m-d H:i:s.0] [ERPcustomerNumber int] [orderAmount float] [deliveredAmount float] [openAmount float] [ERPunitCode int] [orderPrice float] [unidentifiable null] [ERPnoticeFlag int > 1, unidentifiable 0]
+* [unidentifiable null] [ERPorderRecordNumber int, orderDate Y-m-d H:i:s.0] [ERPvendorCode int, ERPstorageUnit int] [ERParticleNumber int, ERPitemDescription string] [deliveryDate Y-m-d H:i:s.0] [ERPpatientNumber int] [orderAmount float] [deliveredAmount float] [openAmount float] [ERPunitCode int] [orderPrice float] [unidentifiable null] [ERPnoticeFlag int > 1, unidentifiable 0]
 * /^\[.+?\]\t\[(\d+),.(.*?)]\t\[(\d{1,}),.(\d{1,})\]\t\[(\d{1,}),.(.*?)\]\t\[(.+?)\]\t\[(.+?)\]\t\[(.+?)\]\t\[(.+?)\]\t\[(.+?)\]\t\[(.+?)\]\t\[(.+?)\]\t\[(.+?)\]\t\[(.+?),.(.+?)\]/gms would be able to extract data from copy/pasting the dump
-* while adding the ERPvendorCode to the vendor database might be considered reasonable, it is likely unreliable to keep ERParticleNumbers and ERPunitCodes up to date, unreasonable to link the ERPcustomerNumber to a commissioned order, and most likely impossible to match the ordered article with the dump given a mostly messy data within the ERP system and missing article numbers within the dump
+* while adding the ERPvendorCode to the vendor database might be considered reasonable, it is likely unreliable to keep ERParticleNumbers and ERPunitCodes up to date, unreasonable to link the ERPpatientNumber to a commissioned order, and most likely impossible to match the ordered article with the dump given a mostly messy data within the ERP system and missing article numbers within the dump
 * requirement rejected as this **contradicts simplifying current processes and workloads** as of 2024-12-26

 #### Usability tests